 Fair Value - The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-All of the District's investments are level 1.
+The District's certificates of deposit are Level 2 and the money market accounts are reported at amortized cost.